 I was served a salad along with dessert, a pairing that I found strange.
 The salad was pretty much like the one on the >CDG-LHR leg, and the chicken was extremely dry.
 The main course was brought out afterward.
-This consisted of fillet of aberdeen angus beef with shallot jus, colcannon and baby carrot vichy (reading off the menu here).
+This consisted of a fillet of Aberdeen Angus beef with shallot jus, colcannon and baby carrot Vichy (reading off the menu here).
 The steak was surprisingly tender and beautifully presented.
-My favorite part was the dessert, which consisted of a chocolate and strawberry mogador (aka chocolate/strawberry cake).
+My favorite part was the dessert, which consisted of chocolate and strawberry Mogador (aka chocolate/strawberry cake).
 After dessert, they handed out small packets of chocolates in commemorative Jubilee packets.

 The entertainment selection was pretty abysmal on this flight, so I ended up watching Young Adult on my laptop.
 After that, I fell asleep until the breakfast service began.

 This meal was very disappointing.
 Everyone received a tray with butter, jam, and a choice between a fruit bowl (which resembled fruit cocktail from a can), fruit yogurt, fruit juice or a fruit smoothie.
 No kidding.
-“Fruit Juice” was listed as main breakfast item.
+“Fruit Juice” was listed as a main breakfast item.